innobead/huber/README.md

 ![huber in action](./doc/huber.png)

-**Huber** is to simplify the package management from GitHub projects with a builtin awesome list (live updating) of popular projects.
-It also supports *repository* feature for managing the package installation from your personal GitHub project.
-Please check the complete introduction as below.
+**Huber** aims to simplify package install management for GitHub projects by providing a built-in, live-updating awesome list of popular projects.
+It also supports to manage customized package installation from your personal GitHub project.
+Please check out the complete introduction below.

 > `Huber is a (new) tool for easy installation of dev/ops CLI tools directly from GitHub.
 No more trawling the releases pages!` introduced by [Coffee and Cloud Native - 88](https://www.youtube.com/watch?v=LgA6hpKdncw)

-- Manages released artifacts from GitHub, and decide which version as the current to use
+- Manages released artifacts from GitHub and decides which version to use as the current one.
-- Manages the default package repository with an awesome package list including popular star GitHub projects (ex: K8s, K3s, cloud-native, etc)
+- Manages the default package repository with an awesome package list that includes popular GitHub projects (e.g., K8s, K3s, cloud-native, etc.).
-- Supports `huber.yaml` in any public/private GitHub repo aware to Huber to manage the described packages
+- Supports huber.yaml in any public/private GitHub repository known to Huber to manage the described packages.
-- Supports secure protocols (`SSH`/`HTTPS`) for github communication
+- Supports secure protocols (SSH/HTTPS) for communication with GitHub.
-- Supports cross platforms
+- Supports multiple platforms:
   - Linux x86_64/amd64
   - Linux arm64/aarch64
   - Linux arm-v7
-  - MacOS x86_64/amd64
+  - macOS x86_64/amd64
   - Windows x86_64/amd64

 ![huber in action](./doc/demo.svg)